arne-fuchs/EDLogParser/README.md

 # EDLogParser
-Log parser for the game Elite Dangerous.
+Log parser tool for the game Elite Dangerous.
 It collects information through logs and displays these on a graphical user interface.

 Beside the usual planet and system information it will also show: